nblockbuster/DestinyUnpackerCPP/README.md

 # Destiny 2 Unpacker
 Put oodle dll in same directory.
 The oodle dll is from Destiny 2 directory.

-Valid for all Destiny 2: Beyond Light packages from version 3.0.0.0 onward.
+Valid for all Destiny 2: Shadowkeep packages from version 2.6.0.1 onward.

 This is a C++ "version" of my Python code that uses bcrypt for the AES-GCM-128 decryption.